 - ORCID profile

-Dr. Jinchuan Zheng received his B.Eng and M.Eng degrees from Shanghai Jiao Tong University, China, in 1999, 2002, respectively, and the PhD degree from Nanyang Technological University, Singapore, in 2006.
+Dr. Jinchuan Zheng received his B.Eng and M.Eng degrees from Shanghai Jiao Tong University, China, respectively, and the PhD degree from Nanyang Technological University, Singapore.
 From 2005 to 2011, Jinchuan was a Research Academic in the ARC Centre for Complex Dynamic Systems and Control (CDSC), The University of Newcastle, Australia.
 From 2011 to 2012, he was a Staff Engineer in Western Digital Singapore HDD R&D Center.
-Jinchuan joined Swinburne University of Technology in January 2012 as a Lecturer and he is currently a Senior Lecturer in the School of Software and Electrical Engineering, Faculty of Science, Engineering and Technology, Swinburne University of Technology.
+Jinchuan joined Swinburne University of Technology in January 2012 as a Lecturer and he is currently an Associate Professor in the School of Software and Electrical Engineering, Faculty of Science, Engineering and Technology, Swinburne University of Technology.
 Jinchuan is also a member of Electric Vehicle Research Group (EVG) at Swinburne.
-Jinchuan's research interests are nonlinear control, dynamic modeling of mechatronics systems, and high-precision motion control with applications to computer disk drives, dual-stage actuation mechatronics, electric vehicles, and biodevices.
+Jinchuan's research interests are nonlinear control, dynamic modeling of mechatronics systems, and high-precision motion control with applications to computer disk drives, dual-stage actuation mechatronics, electric vehicles, robotics, and biodevices.
 He has published over 100 papers in refereed international journals and conference proceedings.
 His teaching courses include project-based learning using MATLAB/LabVIEW programming, mechatronics system design, robotics and mechatronics project, and advanced mechatronics.

 Automation and Control Systems; Electric vehicle - Battery, Electric Power train, autonomous control and ITS Networked Robotics; High precision motion control devices; biodevices